Capital punishment in Australia: South Australia

 The Adelaide Gaol was the site of forty-four hangings, from Joseph Stagg on 18 November 1840 to Glen Sabre Valance, murderer and rapist, on 24 November 1964.
 Three executions also occurred at Mount Gambier Gaol, five at country locations out of Port Lincoln, three at Franklin Harbor, one at Streaky Bay and two at Fowler's Bay.

 Two Ngarrindjeri men were controversially executed by hanging along the Coorong on 22 August 1840, after a drumhead court-martial conducted by Police Commissioner O'Halloran on the orders of Governor George Gawler.
 The men were found to be guilty of murdering the twenty-five survivors of the shipwreck Maria a few months before.

 Elizabeth Woolcock, the only woman ever to have been executed under South Australian law, was hanged on 30 December 1873.
 Her body was not released to the family and was buried between the inner and outer walls of the prison, identified by a number and the date of the execution.

 In the late 1950s, Don Dunstan became well known for his campaign against the death penalty being imposed on Max Stuart, who was convicted of rape and murder of a young girl, opposing then-Premier Thomas Playford IV over the matter.

 In 1976, under the premiership of then-Premier Dunstan, the Criminal Law Consolidation Act 1935 (SA) was modified so that the death sentence was changed to life imprisonment.
 The Legislative Assembly voted 28 to 16 votes.

 Tasmania

 In the early days of colonial rule, Tasmania, then known as Van Diemen's Land, was the site of penal transports.
 Mary McLauchlan was convicted in 1830 for infanticide; she was sentenced to both death and dissection.
 She was the first woman to be hanged in Tasmania.

-The last execution was on 14 February 1946, when serial rapist and killer Frederick Thompson was hanged for the murder of eight-year-old Evelyn Maughan.
+The last execution was on 14 February 1946, when Frederick Thompson was hanged for the murder of eight-year-old Evelyn Maughan.
 The death penalty was abolished in 1968.